zigbeer/areq/README.md

 **Arguments**

 * emitter (*EventEmitter*): The emitter that emits the events for your listening to resolve the asynchronous responses.
 * areqTimeout (*Number*): The default timeout in milliseconds.
-If elapsed time from the moment of sending out reaches to this setting, the request will be rejected with a timeout error.
+If elapsed time from the moment of a request sending out has reached this setting, the request will be rejected with a timeout error.
 If it is not given, a value of 30000 ms will be used as the default.

 **Returns:**